-This section of the Regional Transit Implementation Plan includes an analysis of the WAMPO area in terms of its propensity for transit use and its actual transit use, as measured in data from existing services.
-Together with comments from community leaders, this information gives an indication of the extent, nature, and location of transit demand, suggesting the types of service that may be most needed.
+This chapter of the Regional Transit Plan includes an analysis of the WAMPO area in terms of its propensity for transit use and its actual transit use, as measured in data from existing services.
+Together with comments from community leaders, this information gives an indication of the extent, nature, and location of transit demand, suggesting the types of service that may be of greatest need.